 Most people who are born in or authorized to work in the United States receive what's called a Social Security number (SSN).
-This allows amounts to be deducted from their salary over their working life, and makes them eligible for benefits upon retirement or becoming disabled.
+This allows their employers to deduct amounts from their salary over their working lives, and makes them eligible for financial benefits upon retirement or becoming disabled.

-The main purpose of the nine-digit ITIN is that it can be used in place of an SSN for purposes of filing income taxes or claiming various tax credits (such as the child care credit for a U.S. citizen or lawful resident child).
+The main purpose of the nine-digit ITIN is to use in place of an SSN for purposes of filing income taxes or claiming various tax credits (such as the child care credit for a child who is a U.S. citizen or lawful resident).

-It will not, however, fool an employer into thinking you have a right to work in the United States.
-The employer can easily check a government database to see whether you have a valid SSN.
+The ITIN will not, however, fool an employer into thinking an undocumented person or foreign worker without a valid work permit has a right to accept employment in the United States.
+The employer can easily check a U.S. government database to see whether you have a valid SSN.
 The ITIN will only allow an employer who is willing to take a chance on (illegally) hiring an undocumented immigrant to withhold taxes on your behalf.

-Keep in mind, however, that the ITIN does not indicate or confirm legal status in the U.S., nor grant any right to legally work here.
+Keep in mind, however, that the ITIN does not indicate or confirm legal status in the United States, nor grant any right to legally work here.

-To apply for an ITIN, you will need to download Form W-7, Application for IRS Individual Taxpayer Identification Number, from the IRS website.
+To apply for your own ITIN, you will need to download Form W-7, Application for IRS Individual Taxpayer Identification Number, from the IRS website.

-To this, you will need to attach a completed federal income tax return.
-(The purpose of this is to show that you need the ITIN for tax-filing purposes.)
-This can be either an original or a copy of a return you filed in the past (in which case you'll need to write "COPY" at the top.)
+After filling out this form, you will need to attach a completed federal income tax return.
+The purpose of this is to show that you need the ITIN for tax-filing purposes.
+You can use either an original or a copy of a tax return you filed in the past (in the latter case, you'll need to write "COPY" at the top.)

 Then you will need to gather original documentation or certified copies verifying your identity and foreign status.
-The only documents the IRS will accept are the following, which must be current and show an expiration date and your name and photograph:
+The only documents the IRS will accept for these purposes are the following, which must be current and show an expiration date and your name and photograph:

 Once you have an ITIN, you will need to use it regularly (namely by entering it onto a 1040 tax return, or being claimed as a dependent on someone else's tax return).

-If you don't use it for three years in a row, you will need to revalidate it—that is, reapply.
+If you don't use the ITIN for three years in a row, you will need to revalidate it—that is, reapply.
 For information on how to do that, go to the Individual Taxpayer Identification Number (ITIN) page of the IRS website.